VickyCarlson/PCI_Growth/README.md

 ## Analysis

--During the test and train steps, a further data cleaning and formatting was done so that it fits the model.
+- During the test and train steps, a further data cleaning and formatting was done so that it fits the model.
 The data was comprehended into a series of nested dictionaries and key sets, which could be queried within loops.
 This allowed us to create models by splitting the data in different ways.
 For example, we were able to create models for each level of educational attainment both with and without regard to the data's state.
 We used loops and the dictionaries to automatically generate models for each state and each education level.

 - As expected, the data from 50 states on multiple levels of educational attainment (7 categories to be exact) and covers 15 years was found complex.